Quantum Information Meets Quantum Matter -- From Quantum Entanglement to Topological Phase in Many-Body Systems: Universality classes of many-body wave functions

 We have seen that the non-trivial equivalence classes of many-body wave functions under the gLU transformations contain both topologically ordered phases and symmetry breaking phases (described by the symmetric many-body wave functions with GHZ-form of entanglement).
 In this section, we will introduce the generalized stochastic local (gSL) transformations, which are local invertible transformations that are not necessarily unitary.
 The term `stochastic' means that these transformations can be realized by generalized local measurements with finite probability of success.

-We show that the many-body wave functions for symmetry breaking phases (i.e.\ the states of GHZ-form of entanglement) are convertible to the product states under the gSL transformations with a finite probability, but in contrast the topological ordered states are not.
-This allows us to give a new definition of long-range entanglement under which only topologically ordered states are long-range entangled.
+We show that the many-body wave functions for symmetry breaking phases (i.e.\ the states of GHZ-form of entanglement) are convertible to the product states under the gSL transformations with a finite probability, while the topological ordered states are not.
+This allows discuss the notion of long-range entanglement under which only topologically ordered states are long-range entangled.
 We further show that the topological orders are stable against small stochastic local transformations, while the symmetry breaking orders are not.

-For topologically ordered states, the robustness of the ground-state degeneracy and the robustness of the unitary non-Abelian geometric phases against any (small) SL transformations (i.e.\ local non-unitary transformations) reveal the phenomenon of \emph{emergence of unitarity}: even when the bare quantum evolution at lattice scale is non-unitary, the induced adiabatic evolution in the ground-state space is still unitary.
-In this sense, topological order can be defined as states with emergent unitary for non-unitary quantum evolutions.